-St. Peter’s Basilica was designed by the likes of Bramante, Michelangelo, Giacomo della Porta, Maderno and Bernini and is widely regarded as the greatest of all churches of Christendom.
-Likewise, the Vatican Museum collection is considered to be of the highest historical, scientific and cultural importance.
+St. Peter’s Basilica was designed by the likes of Bramante, Michelangelo, Giacomo della Porta, Maderno and Bernini, and is widely regarded as the greatest of all churches of Christendom.
+Likewise, the Vatican Museums' collection is considered to be of the highest historical, scientific and cultural importance.
 The greatest of all though are the frescoes which adorn the Sistine Chapel, a chapel in the Apostolic Palace and a part of the Vatican Museums.

 Seeing that the Vatican is home to some of the most renowned art in the world, a visit there is all but guaranteed to fill you with wonder and reverence.
 Let’s look at exactly what the Vatican City has in store for you.